+Canada’s 6 new immigration programs.
 Canada announced on April 14 that in May 2021, Canada is launching six new immigration programs for international graduates, essential workers and French speakers.
-The new immigration programs are designed to facilitate the conversion to permanent residents of approximately 90,000 essential workers and international student graduates on temporary status in Canada by year end.
+Canada’s 6 new immigration programs are designed to facilitate the conversion to permanent residents of approximately 90,000 essential workers and international student graduates on temporary status in Canada by year end.

-The new immigration programs will launch on May 6 and will accept applications until November 5, 2021, or until the program quota is reached.
+Canada’s 6 new immigration programs will launch on May 6 and will accept applications until November 5, 2021, or until the program quota is reached.
 The new immigration programs are “temporary public policies,” meaning that they may not become permanent programs, although their extension is possible.

 “The pandemic has shone a bright light on the incredible contributions of newcomers.
 These new policies will help those with a temporary status to plan their future in Canada, play a key role in our economic recovery and help us build back better.
 Our message to them is simple: your status may be temporary, but your contributions are lasting—and we want you to stay.”

 – The Honourable Marco E. L. Mendicino, P.C., M.P., Minister of Immigration, Refugees and Citizenship

 Essential workers, who have been critical to Canada’s ongoing management of the COVID-19 pandemic, will be eligible to apply through two different streams: one for temporary workers in 40 health care occupations — which has a quota of 20,000, and one for temporary workers in 95 other essential services occupations such as construction, agriculture, and sales — which has a quota of 30,000.